VladOSIO2/weather-app/README.md

 Authentication is implemented using JWT tokens stored in a HTTP-only cookie.

+This app is also available live on [Vercel](https://weather-app-theta-blue-31.vercel.app/).

 ## Startup

 Refer to the [App README](./app/README.md) file for more details on how to start the app.